- Ch.1: Choose Your Hosting Provider

-First, go ahead and activate the plugin from your Dashboard then, head over to YITH.
+First, activate the plugin from your Dashboard, then head over to YITH.

 You will be able to create an unlimited number of groups of filters (labeled “presets”) using the plugin administration panel.
 You can use the widget, the shortcode, the Gutenberg block, or the Elementor widget to choose which filters to show and where this preset will appear for each preset.

-One thing to keep in mind: if you want to display your custom filters in the shop sidebar, you must use the built-in widget, and you will see the filters after a few clicks.
+One thing to remember: if you want to display your custom filters in the shop sidebar, you must use the built-in widget, and you will see the filters after a few clicks.

 To configure the AJAX Product Filter Widget, go to Appearance → Widgets.

 Here you can choose which filters you want to appear in the sidebar, where people can look up your products directly from the search bar.
-So, for example, if someone will type in “fragrance-free,” they will only see the products from that specific category.
+So, for example, if someone types in “fragrance-free,” they will only see the products from that specific category.

-To give you an example, let’s search for our lavender and bergamot soap, but without looking into the categories, but instead typing it in the search bar.
+For example, let’s search for our lavender and bergamot soap, but without looking into the categories, instead typing it in the search bar.